Rahul-MISExecutive/Hospital-Emergency-Room-Analysis/README.md

 The analysis is based on two primary datasets:
 * `Hospital Emergency Room Data.csv`: Contains raw emergency room patient records, including details like patient ID, admission date, demographics, department referrals, patient satisfaction scores, and wait times.
-* `Hospital Dashboard.xlsx - Pivot Reports (Backend Work).csv`: This file likely contains summarized or aggregated data, possibly derived from the raw data, used for backend processing for a dashboard.
+* `Hospital Dashboard.xlsx`: This file likely contains summarized or aggregated data, possibly derived from the raw data, used for backend processing for a dashboard.
 It includes metrics such as distinct patient counts, average wait times, satisfaction scores by various categories (e.g., age group, gender).

 ---